wkoffel/outlearn-modules/README.md

 ![GitHub import](https://raw.githubusercontent.com/outlearn-content/outlearn-modules/master/images/import.png)

 Click "Add GitHub Integration" and choose "outlearn-modules" as the repository.
-Write a Nickname such as "Outlearn Modules" and click "Import Repository."
+Write a Nickname such as "Outlearn Modules" and click the "Import Repository" button.

 ![GitHub import](https://raw.githubusercontent.com/outlearn-content/outlearn-modules/master/images/choose-repo.png)

 You should now see "Outlearn Modules" under your "GitHub Integrations".
-Click on the it and then click on the green check under "Import History."
+Click on "Outlearn Modules" and then click on the green check under "Import History."
 You will see the imported paths and modules.
-Click on the path and you will see your first very own Outlearn path.
+Now click on the path and you will see your first Outlearn path, in all its glory.
 Congratulations!

 ![GitHub import](https://raw.githubusercontent.com/outlearn-content/outlearn-modules/master/images/import-history.png)